 The Holy Spirit is the promise (“omer”), as we’re told in Ephesians 1:13, “In Him, you also, after listening to the message of truth, the gospel of your salvation—having also believed, you were sealed in Him with the Holy Spirit of promise.”
 Notice the progression: hearing the message of the truth, then repenting of unbelief (which is to believe), and then, after that, being sealed by the Holy Spirit.
 It is NOT an immediate action by a person’s decision, but a subsequent gift from the Father.

-As we’re taught in James 1:3-4, “the testing of your faith [“belief”] produces patience [“endurance”].
+As we’re taught in James 1:3-4, “the testing of your faith [belief] produces patience [endurance].
 And let patience have her perfect result, so that you may be perfect and complete, lacking in nothing.”
-If the moment one believes he is given the Holy Spirit, then why would he need to endure to be made perfect and complete, lacking in nothing, which is what is accomplished by the Holy Spirit’s indwelling?
+If one is given the Holy Spirit at the moment he first believes, then why would he need to endure to be made perfect and complete, lacking in nothing, which is what is accomplished by the Holy Spirit’s indwelling?
 The receiving of the Holy Spirit is what makes the believer wholly righteous in the Father’s eyes—it is the circumcision of one’s heart, and the eternal sealing of his redemption.

 Hebrews 10 goes on to state in verse 39, “But we are not of those who shrink back to destruction, but of those who have faith to the saving of the soul.”
 This echoes what Yahoshua said in Luke 8:13, that some believe with all joy for awhile, but then, when they are tested, they fall away, having no root (they never receive the source of life).
 Those who “fall away” are those who “shrink back.”
 But, the verse goes on with the promise that enduring belief will result in the saving of the soul.